Russia on collision course as Putin plots return

 But when Putin addressed the rally, evoking the defeat of Napoleon Bonaparte in 1812 in an appeal to national pride, some of those present said it sounded like he had said it all before and that he, and his vision of Russia, were stuck in the past.

-When he took over, Putin vowed to protect freedoms of speech, conscience and the media as "fundamental elements of a civilized society".
+When he took over, Putin vowed to protect freedoms of speech, conscience and the media as "fundamental elements of a civilised society."

 Instead, he cracked down on the media and smothered criticism.
 Murders of investigative journalists have rarely been solved and political opponents were long silenced.